Kicksecure/systemcheck/README.md

 # Anonymity and security check #

-Checks many important aspects of Whonix.
+Checks many important aspects of Whonix for better security.

+Only checks things.
+Does not change things.

+Safe to remove.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)